KrAceZ/Headbook/README.md

 # Headbook
-An offline facebook mockup (created 2023)
+An offline Facebook mockup created for FSU Java final, 2023.